rdeady3/Simple-Calculator/README.md

-# Simple-Calculator
+# Calculator
-A basic calculator created in Java.
+A calculator created using Java.
 Created the graphical user interface on a JPanel embedded in a JFrame.
+Just something I worked on for fun.